 Unfortunately, decades of court cases, complaints, arrests, and plaintiff, after plaintiff, after exhausted plaintiff, litigating stressful, lengthy lawsuits while trying to obtain some relief and redress, also tell the tale that otherwise might not have been told had Judge Kozinski’s warning about a lawless Internet not fallen essentially on deaf ears — had laws on the books been enforced earlier.

 Thankfully, we are at the stage where individuals in authority are taking action–as the real world consequences of fake news, defamation and disinformation can no longer be ignored.
-Too many people have been seriously, if not irreparably, harmed, killed and/or ended up in prison.
+Too many people have been seriously, if not irreparably, harmed, killed and/or ended up in prison who acted on it.

 And our 2008 red flag waver Judge Kozinski?

 Judge Kozinski retired abruptly from the bench over three years ago amid sexual harassment allegations #MeToo.
-Unfortunately, not all judges are created equally and above reproach.
+People may respect an institution or an office, like the judicial branch or the office of the presidency, but that does not necessarily mean they have to respect all the occupants.
+Unfortunately, not all judges are created equally.
+Thus not above reproach.
 They too may enjoy stellar reputations, as they wield power over people’s lives for years sometimes, while reportedly concealing and/or trying to conceal unethical, improper, abuse of power conduct unbecoming of an officer of the court and in apparent violation of the rules.

 For reference purposes, see for e.g. some of the rules: The American Bar Association: Model Code of Judicial Conduct.
 CANON 1: “A judge shall uphold and promote the independence, integrity, and impartiality of the judiciary, and shall avoid impropriety and the appearance of impropriety,” and so on. (bold mine)

-Following below is a snap shot of some of the consequences of fake news, disinformation and defamation, published with the hope it will deter others from suffering a similar fate of ending up in prison because they were induced into action based on falsehoods, nonsense, gaslighting, and/or by believing wild distortions of facts and reality they read or heard on the Internet.
+Following below is a snap shot of some of the consequences of fake news, disinformation and defamation, published with the hope it will deter others from suffering a similar fate of ending up in prison.
+People who were induced into action because they believed slick, fast talkers with no there there, falsehoods, nonsense, gaslighting, projections, and/or by believing wild distortions of facts and reality they read or heard on the Internet.

 And to hopefully prevent even more people from being senselessly harmed or tragically killed.

-Please do not be the next person induced into action based on fake news, defamation and/or disinformation.
+Please do not be the next person induced into action because you believe fake news, defamation and/or disinformation.

 - Jonathan Stempel, “Trump must face ‘Apprentice’ contestant’s defamation lawsuit -NY court,” Reuters, March 30, 2021.
 “Zervos has sought a retraction or an apology, plus compensatory damages and punitive damages.”

-- Two distinctly different audiences in America.
-Jose A. Del Real, “They’re worried their mom is becoming a conspiracy theorist.
+- Jose A. Del Real, “They’re worried their mom is becoming a conspiracy theorist.
 She thinks they’re the ones living in a fantasy world.
 A family struggles with truth and trust in a country divided by disinformation.”
 Washington Post, March 12, 2021.

 - United States v Rachel Marie Powell.
 Grand jury indictment (eight criminal counts) in the January 6, 2021, attack on the U.S. capital.